MiguelGuardado/py_ped_sim/README.md

 `-n` - networkx represented family pedigree
 `-o` - output prefix of the file

+##### Additional parameters
+`-pr` - networkx profiles to add to ped file.
+Only profiles supported are for birth year and sex.

 ##### Output
 {output_prefix}.ped - traditional pedigree file